 Notes

-This recipe take 1 hour of cook time and yields roughly 1-1/2 quarts of congee.
+This recipe takes 1 hour of cook time and yields roughly 1-1/2 quarts of congee.

 This is a great recipe when you are not feeling well or want to eat something light.
 This energizing recipe aids in immune support, energy, and digestion.
 This recipe is good for people with qi or yang deficiency.